andrewfolga/supermarketv2/README.md

 Design Notes
 ------------

-The code follows SOLID and tell don't ask methodologies.
+The code follows SOLID and tell don't ask methodologies with strong push towards immutability.

 It also tries to extend the design where possible like adding new items/promotions without disrupting other classes.

+It preserves invariant like in promotions where trigger quantity has to exist or either targetQuantity or targetPrice has to exist.

 Proposed future REST resources and uris
 =======================================